Blog

 You don’t want to pepper reporters with check-ins, but a quick “Hi, how are things going on this story?” after a week from the initial interview can be good.
 Additionally, establishing a regular conversation with the media can be beneficial for stories farther down the road.

 Maybe an interview with your client didn’t lead to a story because of space or timing issues.
 But that doesn’t mean that outlet can’t use something in the future.
-Keep up a friendly email chain to stay in touch, letting reporters know that you are reliable and are willing to work with them to find the right story to share with the world.
+Keep up a friendly email chain to stay in touch, letting reporters know that you and your PR firm are reliable and are willing to work with them to find the right story to share with the world.

 Related